 - Gas Cloud Scoop I (ideally two of them) (previously called “Gas Cloud Harvester I” are modules used on Barges and Exhumers now)

 - A Probe Launcher and a set eight Probes (you won’t find what you seek without it)

 - A Venture (to put that gear on)

 Everything else is more or less optional, and personal preference.

-To give you an Idea, here is the Basic Ninja Gas Mining Venture, which I use.
-This fitting is only about 5.2 million ISK.
+To give you an Idea, here is a Ninja Gas Mining Venture, which I would use.
+This fitting should not cost you much more than 6 million ISK.
 Very affordable and a single successful trip should easily replace the costs.
-But of course there is one problem: The skill to operate the Gas Cloud Harvester Moduls cost 24 million ISK.
+But of course there is one problem: The skill to operate the Gas Cloud Harvester Moduls costs 24 million ISK.

 If you have trained the necessary skills and ISK, you might also have a look a the Prospect.
 Ah, but why the hell would you read that guide then?
 You already know what you’re doing, right?
 Looking for mistakes?
 Yea, post in the comments if you find some.
 Would be very kind of you.
 Thanks.

 Anyhow, now that you got the ship, you need to find some smelly space-farts.

 If you haven’t much experience in scanning, I strongly recommend, you watch this three video guides.
 Yes, ALL three of them.
 But you can watch them later, for now continue reading and you will understand why you need that knowledge.